MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/supporting-the-sharepoint-mobile-apps-online-and-on-premises.md

 [!INCLUDE[appliesto-2013-2016-2019-xxx-md](../includes/appliesto-2013-2016-2019-xxx-md.md)]

-The SharePoint mobile app makes using your SharePoint in Microsoft 365 sites from a phone and tablet easier than ever.
+The SharePoint mobile app makes using your SharePoint sites from a phone and tablet easier than ever.
 Learn how to troubleshoot common issues when working with the SharePoint mobile app.

 ## Overview

-If your SharePoint users are working on their files and data using mobile devices, they can leverage the new [SharePoint mobile app for iOS](https://go.microsoft.com/fwlink/?LinkID=808032), [Android](https://go.microsoft.com/fwlink/p/?linkid=828159 ) and [Windows 10 Mobile](https://go.microsoft.com/fwlink/p/?linkid=828162 ).
+If your SharePoint users are working on their files and data using mobile devices, they can leverage the [SharePoint mobile app for iOS](https://go.microsoft.com/fwlink/?LinkID=808032), [Android](https://go.microsoft.com/fwlink/p/?linkid=828159 ) and [Windows 10 Mobile](https://go.microsoft.com/fwlink/p/?linkid=828162 ).

 As an admin of an on-premises SharePoint Server farm, there are some guidelines of which you should be aware.
 In general, the SharePoint mobile app: